• Skip to primary navigation

 Charlotte Mason, Ourselves, p.
 154

-In this workshop, we’ll explore the meaningful topic of service.
-We’ll begin by briefly looking at what both the Bible and Charlotte Mason have to say about living a life of service.
-Then, we’ll shift to practical ideas—considering what service can look like in everyday life for families of different sizes and with children of various ages.
-Whether you’re just beginning to think about service or looking to deepen your family’s practice, you’ll come away with thoughtful inspiration and doable next steps.
+In this workshop, we’ll explore service through the lenses of duty and love—how one can lead to a life marked by burnout and bitterness, while the other leads to a life of joy.
+We’ll briefly consider what both Scripture and Charlotte Mason have to say about living a life of service, how service is taught, and how we can avoid becoming weary in the work.
+Finally, we’ll turn to practical ideas, considering what service can look like in everyday family life—across different family sizes and with children at various ages.
+Whether you are just beginning to think intentionally about service or hoping to deepen your family’s practice, you’ll come away with thoughtful inspiration and doable next steps.

 K